a0sanab/Basic-Attack-Simulation-and-Detection/README_PART2.md

 ### 👁️‍🗨️ Continue Monitoring on Ubuntu VM

-1. Run the commands listed above on Monitoring Setup.
+1. Run the commands listed above on Monitoring Setup, minus Zeek.
 2. We´ll name the file `tcpdump` is going to write on: `arp_spoofing.pcap`.

+> _Zeek, focuses on Layer 3 (network) and Layer 4+ (transport/application) protocols, whereas ARP is a Layer 2 protocol (data link layer).
+This means ARP traffic is not visible or analyzed by default in Zeek, unless it's explicitly enabled or scripted for._

 ##